Investigation Guide

 The best record type depends on what you are trying to confirm.

-Record type Best for How to use it
+Record type Best for When it becomes useful

-Criminal Record Search Broad legal history Use when you want a higher-level overview
+Criminal record search Broad legal history including convictions When you want a higher-level legal overview

-Court Record Search Case filings and hearings Best once the likely county is known
+Court record search Criminal and civil case filings and dispositions Best once the likely county is known

 Why broad searches still matter